Toby Weathersby

 Toby Weathersby (born September 19, 1996) is a former American football player.
 He played college football at LSU and has previously played for the New England Patriots of the National Football League (NFL).

-Early years
+Early life

 Weathersby attended Westfield High School in Houston, Texas.
 He committed to play football for the LSU Tigers in February 2015.

 College career

 Weathersby played at LSU from 2015 to 2017.
 After his junior season in 2017, he chose to forgo his senior season and enter the 2018 NFL draft.
 He played in 31 games for the Tigers over three years.

 Professional career

 Philadelphia Eagles

 Weathersby signed with the Philadelphia Eagles as an undrafted free-agent on May 11, 2018.
 He was waived/injured on September 1, 2018, and was placed on injured reserve.
 He was released on October 2, 2018.

 New England Patriots

 On December 19, 2018, Weathersby was signed to the New England Patriots practice squad.